Balance Sheet as a Business Model for DeFi Platforms

 Synthetix Core’s experience, work ethic and commitment to the community make them one of the most high-output teams in the blockchain space - they are absolutely incredible.
 Two years ago, Synthetix was called Havven, and focused solely on building a balance sheet to support a synthetic stablecoin.
 Nine months ago, Synthetix changed its name, token economics and broadened its synthetic asset mandate to monetize its balance sheet.
 The team is deeply committed to a test-and-iterate methodology for product and protocol development, taking direct feedback from the community and using rough consensus as a governance model to implement changes.

 Looking forward, the path to Synthetix becoming decentralized BitMex is clear: the protocol must reach feature parity with professional derivatives exchanges, while becoming truly decentralized in order to differentiate in their go-to-market strategy.
-As a liquid, feature-complete and decentralized version of BitMex, Synthetix will leverage an absence of centralized custody, personally identifiable information, and jurisdiction gating to compete for trading fees.
 As a community, decentralization enables the open source collaboration that builds a strong community and massively accelerates the flywheel of improvements.

 To get to feature parity, there are four main initiatives already underway that need to be completed: